-Quit’s 3-step brief advice model, Ask, Advise, Help (AAH) is an approach that promotes cessation and aims to connect pregnant women who smoke to best practice tobacco dependence treatment (such as multi-session behavioural intervention through Quitline) and nicotine replacement therapy (NRT), if clinically appropriate.
+Quit's 3-step brief advice model Ask, Advise, Help (AAH) is an approach that promotes cessation and aims to connect people who smoke with best practice care.

 Assessment of a woman's motivation to quit smoking is not required and brief advice should be offered at every clinically appropriate opportunity.